Our Fellow Ode Brew Coffee Grinder review comes without any sugarcoating because this product isn’t begging for mercy.

 Espresso enthusiasts looking for an affordable piece of gear

 Sorry, but you’ll have to save a bit more or compromise some style and features by getting the Eureka Mignon Notte Espresso Grinder.
 It’s the only decent grinder for espresso in this price range.
 Even the Baratza Sette 270 is considerably pricier.
+Still, if you’re curious about affordable espresso grinders, you can read our Sette 270 review.

 The Fellow Ode grinder isn’t meant for espresso.
 It requires some serious gear to get consistent grind size distribution and a precise degree of calibration for espresso.